Australia and Ecuador established diplomatic relations in 1975, when Australia's first Ambassador to Ecuador, A.H. Loomes presented credentials.

 President Rafael Correa won a third consecutive term in Ecuadorian presidential elections on 17 February 2013.
 Following parliamentary elections held on the same day, President Correa's Allianza País party also achieved an absolute majority (100 out of 137 seats) in the National Assembly.
-The constitution currently prevents President Correa from running for a further term; however, in March 2014, he signalled his intention to amend the constitution to allow him to stand for re-election in 2017.
+The constitution currently prevents President Correa from running for a further term at the 2017 general election.

 System of Government

 Ecuador is a constitutional republic headed by an elected president, with a unicameral legislature.
 The president is elected to a four-year term and is able to serve one consecutive term.